 Where is Albury Wodonga Animal Rescue?

-Albury Animal Rescue does not have an office, adoption centre or shelter.
-All our dogs, puppies cats and kittens are fostered by volunteers in private homes.
+Albury Animal Rescue now has an adoption centre at Albury Animal Hospital, 323 Wagga Road, Lavington NSW 2641 (entry down the side lane).
+Also some of our dogs, puppies cats and kittens are fostered by volunteers in private homes.
 We live, rescue and rehome in the Albury Wodonga district on the NSW Victorian Border.

 What does the adoption fee cover?

-The adoption fee of $350 for dogs and $200 for cats includes microchipping on the NSW Companion Animal Register, desexing, C5 vaccination, intestinal worm and flea treatment.
-Council registration in NSW is $53 and $22 for pensioners.
+The adoption fee of $650 for dogs, $700 for puppies and $230 for cats includes microchipping on the NSW Companion Animal Register, desexing, C5 vaccination, intestinal worm and flea treatment.
+Council registration in NSW is $30 and $24 for pensioners.